Richard Faʻaoso: Parramatta Eels second stint

 In September 2014, Fa'aoso was cleared for a shock comeback to the NRL from his broken neck.
-On 30 October 2014, he signed a 1-year contract with the Parramatta Eels starting in 2015.
+On 30 October 2014, he signed a one-year contract with the Parramatta Eels starting in 2015.
 However the NRL did not register the contract, after Fa'aoso could not secure adequate insurance cover for his return.

 On 2 April 2015, Fa'aoso was cleared to return to the playing field.
-He made his return in Round 7 of the 2015 NRL season against his former team Newcastle Knights.
+He made his return in round 7 of the 2015 NRL season against his former team Newcastle.
 Shortly after getting on the field, Fa'aoso suffered a concussion from a head knock and was taken off, he subsequently failed the concussion test and was ruled out for the remainder of the match.

 In October 2015, Fa'aoso again announced his retirement.

 Representative career

 Fa'aoso made his international début for Tonga in 2006, playing 4 tests.

 In August 2008, Fa'aoso was named in the Tonga training squad for the 2008 World Cup, and in October 2008 he was named in the final 24-man Tonga squad.

 Fa'aoso was again selected for the Tongan national team in 2009 for the Pacific Cup.
 He was named Tongan player of the year for 2009.

 On 20 April 2013, Fa'aoso played for Tonga in their Pacific Rugby League International match with Samoa.

 On 2 May 2015, Fa'aoso made his 10th appearance for Tonga in his country's clash against Pacific rivals Samoa in the 2015 Polynesian Cup.